 - While public hearings are an important part of the EIA process, it’s not publicized enough and many people remain unaware about a project until it’s too late.

 All of these challenges are formidable, but not impossible to overcome.
 How can we overcome them?
-I have a few ideas that I will share in my next post.
+Here are a few ideas.

 Categories: Environmental Impact Assessment